airqo-platform/AirQo-api/src/analytics/api/routers/README.md

 - Download processed data at several frequencies (hourly, daily and up)
 - Query raw sensor measurements
 - Retrieve chart-ready aggregations for dashboards
+- Generate PM aggregate reports for a grid or a cohort

 ## API Versioning